Introduction

 The walkway will feature green open spaces and there will be different route options to suit every need, including step-free routes and steps with handrails, as well as a direct route from top to bottom via steps.

 The scheme has been designed with environmental sustainability and safety at its heart and it will become an attraction in its own right and provide benefits for health and wellbeing.
-It also features provision for artwork to be displayed and potential commercial opportunities.

 The aim is to attract more people to the area and vastly improve the appearance of the local landscape.